gvwilson/sensibleadventures/cloudherd/new.md

 "Do you like being able to do magic?"

 "I'm not a magician," Noxy said defensively.
+"Not really."

 Thokmay patted the air with his hands.
 "Whatever you want to call it.
 Talking to clouds with your mind looks a lot like magic to me."